UM-ARM-Lab/arm_robots/README.md

 ## Setup / Install

-See the `arm_robots.rosinstall` for what pacakges you need to clean.
-You can also use the rosinstall directly with `wstool merge arm_robots/arm_robots.rosinstall`, followed by `wstool update`.
+See the `arm_robots.rosinstall` for what source pacakges you need to clone.
+You can also use the rosinstall directly.
+If you alredy have a `.rosinstall` file, use `wstool merge arm_robots/arm_robots.rosinstall`, followed by `wstool update`.
+If you don't have a `.rosinstall` file, just download this one, put it in the `src` directory of your catkin ws, and run `wstool update`.
+This will clone and/or pull all the packages you need.

-To get the dependencies, you can try `rosdep install -r --from-paths arm_robots --ignore-src` but that may still show errors.
+To get the dependencies, you can try `rosdep install -r --from-paths arm_robots`.

 ## Simulation

-    roslaunch arm_robots victor.launch  use_gazebo:=true
+    roslaunch arm_robots victor.launch sim:=true

 ## Real Victor